fallenapollonian/fallenapollonian.github.io/articles/economic-growth.md

 International trade regulation can create jobs in the sectors it protects or promotes, but almost always at the expense of destroying a roughly equivalent number of jobs elsewhere in the economy [(Winters & Ubaldo, 2020)](https://wol.iza.org/articles/international-trade-regulation-and-job-creation).

+## Misc.
+Economics

+Literacy and numeracy have substantial economic value.
+More years in education alone does not improve this economic value, but it must be combined with a rigorous evaluation and curriculum [(Cherry & Vignoles, 2020)](https://wol.iza.org/articles/what-is-economic-value-of-literacy-and-numeracy).

+Overeducation and skill mismatches result in labor market mismatches.
+Overskilling decreases job satisfaction and lowers productivity.
+Policy should ensure that education must integrate with skill formation outside the workplace, in case overproduction of formal education interacts negatively with skill formation [(Sloane & Mavromaras, 2020)](https://wol.iza.org/articles/overeducation-skill-mismatches-and-labor-market-outcomes-for-college-graduates).

+It may be necessary for countries such as the US to have more inequality if it means it allows for innovation which other countries can benefit from [(Acemoglu et al., 2013)](https://scholar.harvard.edu/files/jrobinson/files/varieties_of_capitalism_april_9_2013.pdf).

 </div>